liuyuning/DumpEmoji/README.md

 # DumpEmoji
-😀Dump Emoji from iOS😀 iOS8 Emoji and iOS9 Emoji，
+😀Dump Emoji from iOS😀 iOS8 and iOS9

 All the Emoji Categories and Code.
 Also unicode hex string.